This leaflet is about the use of the antibiotic amoxicillin for the treatment of bacterial infections.

 Amoxicillin is normally a safe drug.
 It is unlikely to cause any problems if you give an extra dose by mistake.

-If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 08454 24 24 24 in Scotland).
+If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
 Have the medicine container or packet with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).